<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Finally, civic participation can help to build social cohesion and community spirit.
 When people come together to work for the common good, they can develop a sense of pride and ownership in their community.
 This can lead to increased cooperation and collaboration, and a stronger sense of community.</p>

-<div class="wp-block-button has-custom-width wp-block-button__width-100 is-style-outline"><a class="wp-block-button__link" href="https://brentlevison.com/us-supreme-court-requires-yeshiva-university-to-allow-lgbt-student-club/" target="_blank" rel="noreferrer noopener">Related Article</a></div>
+<div class="wp-block-button has-custom-width wp-block-button__width-100 is-style-outline is-style-outline--1"><a class="wp-block-button__link" href="https://brentlevison.com/us-supreme-court-requires-yeshiva-university-to-allow-lgbt-student-club/" target="_blank" rel="noreferrer noopener">Related Article</a></div>

 </div><p>The post <a href="https://brentlevison.com/ethical-governance-day/">This year Ethical Governance Day at Miami-Dade County Public Schools</a> first appeared on <a href="https://brentlevison.com">Brent Levison</a>.</p>]]></content:encoded>